AML Compliance for Australian Lawyers, Accountants and Financial Service Providers

 AUSTRAC's CDD framework requires reporting entities to identify the natural persons who ultimately own or control a legal structure.
 Without a current, correctly executed company constitution, trust deed, SMSF governing document or formal agreement, that identification cannot be completed and designated services cannot lawfully be provided.

-The products and services listed are those most directly relevant to meeting Tranche 2 obligations.
+The products and services listed are those most directly relevant to meeting AML/CTF obligations.
 They are provided by Constitute, Australia's specialist legal document service, powered by Docscentre.

 Company, Trust and SMSF Solutions